 Creating meaningful family time with FiOS

 Bloody brilliant.
-Happy kids, happy mom, and the world is right in the world again.
-Once dance ends, the kids can watch it when it airs, or we can continue to record it, and they can watch it on rainy days over the summer.
+Happy kids, happy mom, and everything is right in the world again.
+Once dance ends, the kids can watch it when it airs, or we can continue to record it, so they can watch it on rainy days over the summer.
 This way, no one has to worry about cutting summer days short to get home for a show on television, right?
 All of us, cuddled up, on rainy days enjoying our favorite dance show – sounds darn good to me!
 I’m all about creating meaningful family time with FiOS!